-(iv) ten rechargeable component cells, at first cycle in fully discharged states;

-(iii) (v) ten rechargeable cells after 50 cycles ending in fully discharged states: and

-(vi) ten rechargeable component cells, after 50 cycles ending in fully discharged states.

-(f) When testing a battery assembly in which the aggregate lithium content of all anodes, when fully charged, is not more than 500 g, or in the case of a lithium ion battery, with a Watt-hour rating of not more than 6 200 Watt-hours, that is assembled from cells or batteries that have passed all applicable tests, one battery assembly in a fully charged state shall be tested under tests T.3, T.4 and T.5, and, in addition, test T.7 in the case of a rechargeable battery assembly.
+- (e) When testing primary and rechargeable cells under test 8, the following shall be tested in the quantity indicated: - (i) ten primary cells in fully discharged states; - (ii) ten rechargeable cells, at first cycle in fully discharged states; and - (iii) ten rechargeable cells after 50 cycles ending in fully discharged states. - (f) When testing a battery assembly in which the aggregate lithium content of all anodes, when fully charged, is not more than 500 g, or in the case of a lithium ion battery, with a Watt-hour rating of not more than 6 200 Watt-hours, that is assembled from cells or batteries that have passed all applicable tests, one battery assembly in a fully charged state shall be tested under tests 3, 4 and 5, and, in addition, test 7 in the case of a rechargeable battery assembly.
 For a rechargeable battery assembly, the assembly shall have been cycled at least 25 cycles.

-When batteries that have passed all applicable tests are electrically connected to form a battery assembly in which the aggregate lithium content of all anodes, when fully charged, is more than 500 g, or in the case of a lithium ion battery, with a Watthour rating of more than 6 200 Watt-hours, that battery assembly does not need to be tested if it is equipped with a system capable of monitoring the battery assembly and preventing short circuits, or over discharge between the batteries in the assembly and any overheat or overcharge of the battery assembly.
+When batteries that have passed all applicable tests are electrically connected to form a battery assembly in which the aggregate lithium content of all anodes, when fully charged, is more than 500 g, or in the case of a lithium ion battery, with a Watt-hour rating of more than 6 200 Watt-hours, that battery assembly does not need to be tested if it is equipped with a system capable of monitoring the battery assembly and preventing short circuits, or over discharge between the batteries in the assembly and any overheat or overcharge of the battery assembly.